mozgbrasil/stremio-addon/README.md

 [https://stremio-addon-tmdb.herokuapp.com/](https://stremio-addon-tmdb.herokuapp.com/)

-This extension was created due to the need to display more years in the filter per year, (TMDB) displays instead of 60 instead of 20 records
+This extension was created due to the need to display more years in the filter per year, (TMDB) displays 40 records instead of 20 records

 [https://stremio-addon-cinemeta.herokuapp.com/](https://stremio-addon-cinemeta.herokuapp.com/)

-This extension was created due to the need to display more years in the filter per year, (CINEMETA) displays instead of 500 instead of 100 records
+This extension was created due to the need to display more years in the filter per year, (CINEMETA) displays 500 records instead of 100 records

 ## Motivation